Battle of Riachuelo: Battle

 The Paraguayan fleet left the fortress of Humaitá on the night of 10 June 1865 and headed to the port of Corrientes.
-López had given specific orders to approach the docked Brazilian steamers stealthily before sunrise and to board them.
-That would leave the Brazilian ground forces bereft of their fleet early on in the war.
+López had given specific orders to approach the docked Brazilian steamers stealthily before sunrise and board them, leaving the Brazilian ground forces bereft of their fleet at this early stage of the war.

-López sent nine steamers: Tacuarí, Ygureí, Marqués de Olinda, Paraguarí, Salto Guairá, Rio Apa, Yporá, Pirabebé, and Yberá; under the command of Captain Meza, who was aboard the Tacuarí.
-However, some two leagues after leaving Humaitá, it reached a point known as Nuatá-pytá, where the engine of the Yberá broke down.
-After hours were lost in an attempt to fix it, a decision was made to continue with only the eight remaining steamers.
+López sent nine steamers, Tacuarí, Ygureí, Marqués de Olinda, Paraguarí, Salto Guairá, Rio Apa, Yporá, Pirabebé, and Yberá under the command of Captain Meza, who was aboard Tacuarí.
+However, some two leagues after leaving Humaitá, the fleet reached a point known as Nuatá-pytá, where the engine of Yberá broke down.
+After hours were lost in an attempt to repair it, it was decided to continue with the other eight steamers.

-The fleet arrived at Corrientes after sunrise, but because of a dense fog, the plan was still executable since most, if not all, Brazilian forces were still on land.
-However, not following López's orders, Meza decided that instead of approaching and boarding the docked steamers, the fleet was to continue down the river and fire at the camp and docked vessels as they passed by.
+Although the fleet arrived at Corrientes after sunrise, there was a dense fog, and the plan was still viable since most, if not all, Brazilian forces were still on land.
+However Meza decided that instead of approaching and boarding the docked steamers in obedience to López's orders, the fleet was to continue down the river and fire at the camp and docked vessels as they passed by.
 The Paraguayans opened fire at 9:25 am.

 The Paraguayans passed in a line parallel to the Brazilian fleet and continued downstream.
-Ordered by Meza, the entire fleet opened fire on the docked Brazilian steamers.
-The land troops, realizing that they were under attack, hastily boarded their own ships and began to return fire.
-One of the Paraguayan steamers was hit in the boiler, and one of the chatas (barges) was damaged as well.
-Once out of range, they turned upstream and anchored the barges, which formed a line in a very narrow part of the river.
-That was intended to trap the Brazilian fleet.
+Meza ordered the entire fleet to fire on the docked Brazilian steamers.
+The troops on land, realizing that their ships were under attack, hastily boarded them and began to return fire.
+One of the Paraguayan steamers was hit in the boiler, and one of the chatas (barges) was damaged.
+Once out of range, they turned upstream and anchored the barges, which formed a line in a very narrow part of the river, intending to trap the Brazilian fleet.